SuduIDE/ideals/README.md

 ## Contribute with us.

-Universal LSP Server is an opensource product.
+IdeaLS is an opensource product.
 We welcome everyone who wants to make it better.
 If you want to contribute with us, write [@serganch](https://t.me/serganch) in Telegram.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>